 - China Z Visa (Work Visa): If you will be teaching English in China or some other form of business, you will need to submit a Foreigners Employment Permit and a letter of invitation from the company with whom you will work.
 Your school or company should supply these.

-The problem here is that these requirements can be very confusing and one wrong document can mean your China visa application is rejected.
+The problem here is that these requirements can be very confusing and one wrong document can mean your Chinese visa application is rejected.
 It’s a huge waste of time and money!

-This is why I always recommend people use a professional China visa service to help the process.
-I’ve personally used Passport Visa Express many times from here in the United States and it’s been a great experience.
+This is why I always recommend people use a professional visa service to help the process.
+I’ve personally used Passport Visas Express many times from here in the United States and it’s been a great experience.
 I highly recommend them.

 Cost & Time | China Visa for US Citizens

-This China visa fee can be paid by Visa, Mastercard, Money Order or Cashier’s Check (make check payable to “Chinese Embassy”).
+This visa service fee for US citizens can be paid by Visa, Mastercard, Money Order or Cashier’s Check (make check payable to “Chinese Embassy”).
 The Chinese embassy does not accept cash or personal checks.

 How to Apply for a China Visa for US Citizens

-The China visa application process for a US citizen is pretty straight forward.
+The application process to get a China visa for US citizens is pretty straight forward.
 Unfortunately, that doesn’t mean it’s easy.
+Another unfortunate reality is that not every China consulate follows the same rules, so keep that in mind.

 Unfortunately, you can’t just apply to any Chinese embassy.
-You must apply to the embassy that serves the state which is your legal residence.
+You must apply to the embassy that serves the state which is your legal residence (i.e. the state listed on your driver’s license).

 Based on this map, you’ll see that if your legal residence is Tennessee, you will have to apply for your Chinese visa in Washington D.C.
-If you try to apply in Houston, your application will be rejected.
+If you try to apply in Los Angeles, your application will be rejected.

 Frequently Asked Questions | China Visa for US Citizens

-In addition to all the information I’ve shared above, I get a number of other questions from China travelers.
+In addition to all the information I’ve shared above, I get a number of other questions from travelers about getting a China visa for US citizens.
 Hopefully this can answer some of your questions as well.

-Yes.
-If you are a US passport holder who is eligible for a transit visa, you will not need to apply for a China visa prior to your arrival.
-Be very careful though!
+Right now, no. These visa-free policies are slowly being re-opened, but for now they’re still suspended.
 There are a number of specific requirements to get a transit visa and very few people fit them.
-Read more about the China transit visa to make sure it’s the right method for you.
+Read more about the China transit visa to get up-to-date information.

-Yes!
-The crazy thing is, the 10-year visa is the same price as any other visa available to Chinese citizens, so there’s no reason not to apply for the 10-year China visa.
+Yes.
+The crazy thing is, China’s 10-year visa is the same price as any other visa available to Chinese citizens, so there’s no reason not to apply for the 10-year China visa for US citizens.

-Thankfully, no. While an invitation letter does make the process easier, it’s not necessary.
+No. While an invitation letter might make the process easier, it’s not necessary.
 Instead of a letter of invitation, you can submit an itinerary that details all your flights and hotels.
 This also means you must include confirmations for all these flights and hotels (an annoyance which has workarounds).

 No. There is no point in the China visa process when the embassy or customs will ask for proof of immunizations or check your health.
 This only happens if you apply to stay long-term.
 Still, I recommend you check what vaccinations are recommended for US citizens in China.